• Chef Recipes

 Jump to Recipe Print Recipe

-Vegetable Stir Fry rice noodles - This recipe is super quick to throw together, with only a bit of prep and just one pan.
-It's so versatile, this stir fry makes using up little bits and pieces of leftovers almost effortless.
+Vegetable Stir Fry rice noodles - Rice noodle stir-fry is super quick to throw together, with only a bit of prep and just one large pan.
+It's perfect for a busy weeknight dinner, and so versatile.
+This vegetable stir fry noodle dish makes using up little bits and pieces of leftovers almost effortless and it's sure to please the entire family.
 It's also vegan, gluten free, and refined sugar free, so that's a bonus!

 finished easy Asian vegetable stir fry rice noodles on a plate garnished with lemon wedges and lime slices, and chop sticks

-We always love to have some kind of stir fry in February to honor the Chinese new year holiday, and this is a budget friendly, easy, and healthy way to do so.
+We always love making stir-fry dishes, and this is a budget friendly, easy, and healthy way to make a delicious family dinner.

-We have to admit that this rice noodles recipe owes it's core inspiration to pancit, one of our favorite dishes from the Philippines.
-But rather than try to improve or imitate a culinary masterpiece like that one, we used some of the same veggies and ingredients to make our own delicious Asian inspired plate.
+We have to admit that this rice noodles recipe owes its core inspiration to Pancit, one of our favorite dishes from the Philippines.
+But rather than try to improve or imitate a culinary masterpiece like that one, we used some of the same veggies and ingredients to make our own delicious vegetable stir-fry noodles.

-This can easily be a center of the plate vegan entrée, but it would also serve well when paired with our pork tenderloin with clementine sauce.
+This can easily be a center of the plate vegan entrée, but it would also serve well when paired with our pork tenderloin with clementine sauce or our grilled yogurt marinated chicken thighs.

 Jump to: